trimclain/builder.nvim/README.md

     line_no = false,
     -- automatically save before building
     autosave = true,
+    -- keymaps to close the builder buffer, same format as for vim.keymap.set close_keymaps = { "q" },
     -- use neovim's built-in `:source %` for *.lua and *.vim enable_builtin = true,
     -- commands for building each filetype; see below